 “It is the will and ambition of our patients who ultimately make their weight loss possible.
 Treating the whole person is a critical part of the care given to my patients.” – Steven C. Simper

 He joined RMAP in 2001, and began performing laparoscopic gastric bypass.
-Since 2008, he has developed his skill and expertise with the powerful biliopancreatic diversion with duodenal switch (DS) (link to procedure?).
+Since 2008, he has developed his skill and expertise with the powerful biliopancreatic diversion with duodenal switch (DS).
 He is among a handful of surgeons who performs this procedure.
 He both proctors other surgeons and is a speaker at bariatric conferences in regards to the duodenal switch procedure.
 In following his patients, and witnessing results, he has become a strong advocate for this procedure in the select individual who needs a powerful surgery.

 Dr. Simper has been a presenter in both national and international bariatric meetings, and is active in publishing papers and attending seminars to further his knowledge as to the surgical treatment of obesity.

 American Board of Surgery – Board Certified General Surgery

 American Board of Surgery – Board Certified Vascular Surgery

 Fellow of the American Society of Bariatric and Metabolic Surgery

 University of Utah School of Medicine – Top 10% of Class – ROTC Air Force Scholarship

 General Surgery Residency – Wilford Hall Medical Center – USAF San Antonio, TX – Top Surgical Intern